 Cards that offer this perk: Chase Sapphire Reserve, Citi Presitge Card, the Platinum Card from American Express, and even the Ritz-Carlton Rewards Credit Card.
 While their higher fees may deter you, with several offering multiple benefits such as this perk, airline credits, lounge access, and more, it could be worth it.

 So there you have it, amazing travel credit card perks besides amazing sign-up bonus miles!
 Which card would you open?
 Which benefit is your favorite?
 Let me know in the comments!
-And be sure to subscribe for more news!
+And be sure to subscribe for more news and a FREE 3 Days to Becoming a Travel Hacker Course!